michd/mmpd/docs/config.md

 # Configuration

-MIDI-Macro-Pad is configured with a single YAML file specifying events and conditions that need to happen in order to run specified actions.
+mmpd is configured with a single YAML file specifying events and conditions that need to happen in order to run specified actions.

 At the top level, the file has two properties, and looks like this: